Hundreds of thousands jamming streets for historic Toronto Raptors parade and rally

 Sixteen players are riding on five open-air double-decker buses, waving the Larry O’Brien Championship trophy in the air, smoking cigars and spraying the crowds with champagne.

-The parade was expected to last about two and a half hours, beginning at Exhibition Place on the city’s west end to Nathan Phillips Square just in the shadow of Toronto City Hall.
-It is already more than an hour behind schedule.
+The parade began at Exhibition Place on the city’s west end and is making its way to Nathan Phillips Square just in the shadow of Toronto City Hall.

 - WATCH LIVE: Special coverage of Toronto Raptors victory parade